novainsilico/nway/README.md

 **The *module & require* point of view of the application workflow will be as follows (every behavior is configurable):**

   - The client loads an un-cachable bootstrap (`bootstrap.nocache.js`) that contains both the the basic loading system and the dependency map.
-  - The bootstrap automaticaly loads the main (generated) packet `E4FA2896C.js`: this is the one that contains the entry point module.
+  - The bootstrap automaticaly loads the main (generated) bundle `E4FA2896C.js`: this is the one that contains the entry point module.
-  - The entry point is started and, as the user goes deeper and deeper in the application, the spitting points are reached thus triggering the loading of the required packets (C then D or B).
+  - The entry point is started and, as the user goes deeper and deeper in the application, the spitting points are reached thus triggering the loading of the required bundles (C then D or B).
-  - The loaded packet is a javascript file identified by a hash name (e.g. `5FA13642E.js`) based on its content and the configuration used by nway to compile it: Using nway's middleware or any other static server mechanism, the packet's files are served with cache ad-vitam HTTP headers.
+  - The loaded bundle is a javascript file identified by a hash name (e.g. `5FA13642E.js`) based on its content and the configuration used by nway to compile it: Using nway's middleware or any other static server mechanism, the bundle's files are served with cache ad-vitam HTTP headers.

 ![Packet and splitting point workflow](http://novadiscovery.github.com/nway/nway_03.png)